Jaycar-Electronics/Camping-Power-Meter/README.md

 In order to protect the circuit, and to give a nice clean 3.3V, we'll use a [Zener diode](https://www.evilmadscientist.com/2012/basics-introduction-to-zener-diodes/) such as our [ZR1398](http://jaycar.com.au/p/ZR1398) in place of b to give that 3.3V voltage drop, and thus voltage output.

-Using the 3.3 zener here means that the other 8.7v must be dropped somewhere along this circuit (Kirchhoff's law, remember!) - we'll use a 100ohm Resistor, which, with Ohm's law, causes 87mA of current through the resistor and available for the ESP.
+Using the 3.3 zener here means that the other 8.7v must be dropped somewhere along this circuit (Kirchhoff's law, remember!) - we'll use a 22ohm Resistor, which, with Ohm's law, causes 395mA of current through the resistor and available for the ESP and zener diode.

 And, as the 3.3V zener is in place of B, we know that the voltage out will be 3.3V.
 Note that these are never ideal "regulator circuits" but for this theory lesson it should do fairly nicely.